Raed Salah: Biography

 Since stepping down as mayor of Umm al-Fahm, Salah has become a popular preacher among Palestinians in Israel.
 He has been arrested numerous times; on suspicion of fundraising for Hamas and for his popular sermons that Israeli authorities claim often involve incitement of violence.
 The multiple arrests has only boosted his popularity among Palestinians.
-Professor Elie Rekhess, director of the Adenauer Program for Jewish-Arab Studies at Tel Aviv University in 2006 stated:

-If there were a poll run today to establish who is the most popular leader in Israel, he would be up there.
+Professor Elie Rekhess, director of the Adenauer Program for Jewish-Arab Studies at Tel Aviv University in 2006 stated:"If there were a poll run today to establish who is the most popular leader in Israel, he would be up there.
 His outer appearance might be misleading, because he's very quiet and low-keyed, but he's very powerful.
-He certainly sees political Islam as a major factor in the formulation in the coming years in Israel, and he sees his party as having a strong say.

-Roee Nahmias, writing for the Israeli news site Ynet wrote in 2007:

-Since his release from prison two years ago Sheikh Salah has been steadily building a name for himself as a leader for all Muslims, this despite the fact that he lives in Israel.
-By focusing on social issues he has won over people from the bottom up, though his followers say his humbleness, manners and simple attire also helped establish his persona as a leader.
+He certainly sees political Islam as a major factor in the formulation in the coming years in Israel, and he sees his party as having a strong say."Roee Nahmias, writing for the Israeli news site Ynet wrote in 2007:"Since his release from prison two years ago Sheikh Salah has been steadily building a name for himself as a leader for all Muslims, this despite the fact that he lives in Israel.
+By focusing on social issues he has won over people from the bottom up, though his followers say his humbleness, manners and simple attire also helped establish his persona as a leader."

-In an interview in 2011, Amal Jamal, professor of politics, Tel Aviv University described Salah as offering a "warm, spiritual, inclusive" version of Islam even secularists can sympathize with.
-Jamal praised Salah for being "a charismatic leader who has proved he is willing to pay a price for his beliefs.
+In an interview in 2011, Amal Jamal—professor of politics at Tel Aviv University—described Salah as offering a: "warm, spiritual, inclusive" version of Islam even secularists can sympathize with.
+Jamal praised Salah for being:"... a charismatic leader who has proved he is willing to pay a price for his beliefs.
 His position contrasts strongly with that of Knesset members who enjoy parliamentary immunity.
-Other politicians don't dare attack him because of his personal integrity and because they fear the backlash from the religious community."

-Under Salah's leadership, the Northern Branch has strengthened Muslim ties to al-Aqsa.
+Other politicians don't dare attack him because of his personal integrity and because they fear the backlash from the religious community."Under Salah's leadership, the Northern Branch has strengthened Muslim ties to al-Aqsa.
 It has organized free bus trips, allowing tens of thousands of Muslims in Israel to pray at the mosque.
 In 2012, the Northern Branch founded the Murabitat and the Mourabitoun, organizations that organized activities for Muslims at al-Aqsa.
 The organizations gained notoriety for their hostile protests against Jews who visited al-Aqsa.
 In 2015, Israel banned the Murabitat and the Mourabitoun and a few months later the Northern Branch itself, claiming it incited violence.